 Yes.
-Minimum terms and conditions of employment are set out in the Employment Act and include, for example, vacation pay, overtime pay, hours of work, holidays, leave of absence and termination of employment.
-If the contract contains more favourable terms that the Employment Act, then the contract prevails.
+Minimum terms and conditions of employment are set out in the Employment Act and include, for example, vacation pay, overtime pay, hours of work, rest breaks, holidays, leave of absence and termination of employment.
+If the contract contains more favourable terms than the Employment Act, the contract prevails.
 Parties cannot contract out of the Employment Act's minimum requirements.
-There is no statutory minimum wage in Bermuda.
+Whilst there is no statutory minimum wage in Bermuda at the time of providing this answer, the Employment (Minimum Hourly Wage Entitlement) Act 2022 is set to become operational on 1 June 2023 and will introduce a minimum wage of \$16.40.